‘Outlander’ Season 3: What We Should Expect

 Opening sequence is different than Voyager

 As noted above, there are always a few changes when a book is adapted into a television series.
-One change to Outlander Season 3 will be the opening sequence, which will show Jamie’s showdown with archenemy Jonathan Black Jack Randall–who raped Jamie in Season 1–at the Battle of Culloden.
+One change to Outlander Season 3 will be the opening sequence, which will show Jamie’s showdown with arch-enemy Jonathan Black Jack Randall–who raped Jamie in Season 1–at the Battle of Culloden.

 Moore explained the move to Entertainment Weekly.